SerRat44/RATmsigner/README.md

 This asynchronous function generates an unsigned PSBT (Partially Signed Bitcoin Transaction) in base64 format for a given listing.
 It takes in the following parameter:

-- listing: An instance of the IListingState interface.
+- **listing**: An instance of the IListingState interface.
 This represents the state of a listing.

 The function returns a Promise that resolves to an instance of the IListingState interface.
 The returned instance includes the unsigned PSBT in base64 format.